 #9: Personalized Dog Butt Leash Holder — A Wooden Sign That Holds Leashes and Steals Hearts

+Not again.
 Your golden’s leash is on the floor.
 Again.
-Tangled under your shoes, crusted with yesterday’s mud, absolutely nowhere near the door when you’re already running late.
+Tangled under your shoes, crusted with yesterday’s mud, when you’re already running late.

-This wood-burned leash holder sign is the fix — and honestly, it’s the most Pinterest-worthy thing I’ve ever seen hanging by a front door.
+The second: A wood-burned leash holder sign.
+This is the sign that you need to get.
+It’s the most Pinterest-worthy thing I’ve ever seen hanging on a front door.

-The one in this photo features three dog silhouettes carved from light birch plywood with a dark walnut stain border.
-Each dog’s backside — and yes, it’s showing their little butts, which I love — has a black metal hook mounted right underneath.
-The names Sophie, Neila, and Casey are burned above each pup in a handwritten-style font.
+The one in this photo has three dog silhouettes carved out of a piece of light birch plywood with a dark walnut stain border.
+Each dog’s backside shows (yes, you’re seeing their little butts, which I love), has a black metal hook attached right underneath.
+Each dog’s name, handwritten-style, is burned above each pup.

 Prep Time: 30 minutes | Active Project Time: 3–4 hours | Difficulty Level: Intermediate